-Let us first look into what both the versions have to offer.
-Then, we’ll head on to the part where we look into the Swift 5 features that make the updates an ideal companion of iOS app development company.
+Let us first look into what both these versions have to offer.
+Then, we’ll look into Swift 5 features that make the updates an ideal choice for iOS app development companies.

 What was introduced with Swift 5 Update?

-Swift 5 features also come with a plethora of new capabilities* that act as the building blocks of Apple’s vision and help giving a new direction to the advantage of swift programming language.
+Swift 5 features also come with a plethora of new capabilities that act as the building blocks of Apple’s vision and give a new direction to the advantages of the swift programming language.

-*For details, head on to the Swift 5 release notes
+*For in-depth insights, head on to Swift 5 release notes.

 2. Standard Library Updates

-The Swift 5’s standard library comes with following new features set:
+Swift 5’s standard library comes with the following new feature set:

-- The string has been reimplemented with the UTF-8 encoding that results in faster code.
+- The string has been reimplemented with the UTF-8 encoding which results in faster code.

 - Better support for raw texts in the string literals.